Generation and read-out of many-body Bell correlations with a probe qubit

 {\it Discussion.}---The single-qubit probe gives access to the distribution of $N$ parties, $p_n(\theta)$, among their two modes.
 Naturally, $p_n(\theta)$ could be accessed by directly performing measurements on each of the qubits.
 While such on-site measurements are feasible in chain/lattice configurations~\cite{sherson2010single}, they become much harder when the system is a Bose gas~\cite{Lucke2011,Smerzi2014}.
 Hence the method presented here, requiring a measurement on only one qubit, can significantly facilitate the detection of many-body correlations in complex systems.

 In principle, it can also serve for remote tomography of $N$-body permutation-symmetric states.
 The computational complexity of the tomography of such states scales like $N^2$, since it uses collective measurements~\cite{Toth2010PI,Moroder2012PI,Schwemmer2014Comp}.
-Similar scaling is expected for the single-probe method, as both the inversion of the Fourier transform in Eq.~\eqref{eq.off.sym} and the resolution of $\theta$'s in Eq.~\eqref{eq.prob.th} require $\sim N$ points each.
-Nevertheless, direct tomography requires accurate collective detection prone to measurement errors that scale with $N$.
+On the contrary, the measurement of the entanglement depth and the veryfication of metrological usability scales linearly with $N$ in our protocol, as required by the inversion of the discrete Fourier transform in Eq.~\eqref{eq.off.sym}.
+Another O($N$) number of points is necessary for detecting Bell correlations [see Eq.~\eqref{eq.prob.th}].
+Therefore, the number of measurements is the same in both cases, and no additional detection noise is introduced.
+Furthermore, direct tomography requires accurate collective detection prone to measurement errors that scale with $N$.
 By contrast, single-qubit tomography that yields access to the off-diagonal element $a$, is elementary~\cite{James2001Qubit,Hradil1997QSE,Rehacek2001Iterative,James2001Qubit}.

 {\it Conclusions.}---In this work we have shown that many-body quantum correlations, such as entanglement or Bell correlations, can be generated and certified using a single-qubit probe that interacts with the system.
 The effective OAT dynamics that stems from a coupling of the probe to each of the qubits yields a complex Bell-correlated system.
 Furthermore, quantities like the spin-squeezing or the (quantum) Fisher information can be derived from a one-body measurement and provide information about the entanglement depth and the presence of correlations useful for quantum metrology.
 Moreover, a many-body Bell correlator can also be deduced within this scheme, giving access to the most non-classical quantum correlations.
 The single-qubit probe can also detect the quantum phase transition in the ground state of a broad family of LMG systems.
 This protocol competes with other methods of generating and detecting quantum many-body effects by eliminating the need for cumbersome many-body measurements.